0glabs/0g-da-client/inabox/README.md

 ### Preliminary setup steps

-Ensure that all submodules (e.g. EigenLayer smart contracts) are checked out to the correct branch, and then build the binaries.
+Ensure that all submodules (e.g. ZeroGLayer smart contracts) are checked out to the correct branch, and then build the binaries.
 ```
 $ git submodule update --init --recursive
 $ make build